scitech/handlebars-jest/README.md

 The following options are supported:

-- *helperDirs*: Defines additional directories to be searched for helpers, if your templates reference helpers without relative paths.
+- *helperDirs*: Defines directories to be searched for helpers.
+- *partialDirs*: Defines directories to be searched for partials.